 Dr. Todd Wolynn delivers a talk on the importance of social media to pediatric practices, and another on the importance of breastfeeding support, at the national conference of the American Academy of Pediatrics.

-Dr. Kerry McGee published a children's story, "Emergency on the Mountain," in Highlights Magazine.
+Dr. Kerry McGee publishes a children's story, "Emergency on the Mountain," in Highlights Magazine.
+The story was one of the winners of Highlights' 2009 fiction contest.

 Dr. Todd Wolynn was an invited, featured speaker at the 3rd Annual Summit on Breastfeeding in Washington, D.C.
 Dr. Wolynn's talk, "Breastfeeding -- So Easy Even a Doctor Can Support It!", was well-received by an audience of about one hundred national health and policy leaders at the event sponsored by the Academy of Breastfeeding Medicine.